Kaizer228/python_act/django_docs.md

 python manage.py runserver

-# IF YOU SUCEFULLY RUN THE SERVER MAKE A TEMPLATES DIR AND TEST MAKE BASE AND HOME.HTML
+# IF YOU SUCCESFULLY RUN THE SERVER MAKE A TEMPLATES DIR AND TEST MAKE BASE AND HOME.HTML